 Why are side gigs beneficial?

 Sometimes it’s for the extra money.
 Other times it is to pursue a passion project.
 Other times it's to feel like one is contributing and is valued by others.

 If we do something we enjoy, such as creating and selling things that in itself is rewarding.
 When others appreciate us sharing our passion with them, that connection with them is also mutually rewarding.

 We talked about repetitious work and how hard that can be to cope with, it exists even in senior roles.
 That’s why we often crave something else.

 Melinda highlighted that many aspects of our expertise and our assets can now be monetised in the sharing economy.
 She shared some stories of the people she has helped in her business including one client who had built a 'side gig' training people on how to appreciate olive oil.

 Ultimately we all want our family and future selves to be living comfortably and with dignity.
 How do we make sure we can do this even in our 40s and 50s?

 Brendan discussed the difficult choices people need to make as their parents or family members age and need a greater level of care.
-Often they need to develop a great amount of knowledge quite quickly on what the options are and how much it will cost and it's a complicated web of government and private practice with regulations changing all the time.
+Often they need to develop a great amount of knowledge quite quickly on what the options are and how much it will cost.
+This isn't easy as it's a complicated web of government and private practice with regulations changing all the time.

-Getting the most up-to-date information in the changing area of age care is key to alleviating a lot of stress as people go through a lot of emotional turmoil.
-It provides peace of mind at a difficult time and helps when other family members think they know better.
+Getting the most up-to-date information in the changing area of aged care is key to alleviating a lot of stress as people go through a lot of emotional turmoil.
+It provides peace of mind at a difficult time and can help when other family members think they know better.

 If you would like to join us for great conversation over fabulous food and connect with our community, check out our upcoming events.